 - Tweak sliders for a custom plan selector.

-- Run through these same tasks in a variety of browsers, on a variety of different device types.
-(Checking out on a smartphone with wifi & LTE turned off, for example.)
+- Run through these same tasks in a variety of browsers, on a variety of different device types, under a variety of network conditions.

-These are all obviously important things, but most team members never bother doing them once they’re set up and working.
-And your checkout form can aggressively leak revenue with random, pernicious bugs that exist only in contexts that you never bothered testing.
-Forcing your developers – or yourself – to take the time to run through common tasks can surface all sorts of conversion-killing bugs.
+Most team members never bother doing these things after initial setup.
+And a store’s checkout form can aggressively leak revenue with random, pernicious bugs that exist only in contexts that you never bothered testing.
+Taking the time to run through common tasks can surface all sorts of conversion-killing bugs.

 Heuristic evaluations are one of those things that you can do with a budget of $0 and no executive support.
 You can take the results of these, share them internally, and make a strong economic case for higher-touch optimization efforts.

 While it’s awesome that you can do this sort of thing yourself, there remains no substitute for similar sorts of tests with real-world, paying customers.
 Usability testing & interviewing happen in conjunction with heuristic evaluations, not instead of them.
-But heuristic evaluations are great for making a case for optimization internally – and then using that as leverage for more ambitious research efforts, even as you continue evaluating your site from time to time.
+But heuristic evaluations are great for making the case for research-driven optimization.

 - Develop a checklist.
 Struggling to build one yourself?
 Great, the whole checklist I use with Revise Express clients is below.
 It’s intended for SaaS businesses, but almost all of it is repurposable for ecommerce as well.